rfjakob/gocryptfs/SECURITY.md

 ### File Names

-* File names are encrypted using AES-256-CBC because it is robust even without using an IV
+* File names are encrypted using AES-256-CBC with a per-directory IV
+* Each directory get a random 128 bit IV on creation
+ * Files with the same name in different directories are encrypted to different filenames and can not be identified
-* The file names are padded to multiples of 16 bytes
+* File names are padded to multiples of 16 bytes
  * This means that the exact length of the name is hidden, only length ranges (1-16 bytes, 17-32 bytes etc.) can be determined from the encrypted files
-* For technical reasons, no IV is used
- * This means that files with the same name within one gocryptfs filesystem always get the same encrypted name

 ### Metadata

 * The size of the file is not hidden.
 The exact file size can be calculated from the size of the encrypted file.
-* File owner, file permissions and timestamps are not hidden either
+* File owner, file permissions and timestamps are not hidden.

 Integrity
 ---------